FAMILY WEALTH MANAGEMENT & TRANSFER

-Many of our clients are concerned about generational wealth management and taking care of their families in the event they were to pass.
+Many of our clients express concern over generational wealth management and their families financial well-being.
 Their concerns often include sensitive topics such as wealth transfer, family cohesion around finances, or medical ailments.
-Our advisors regularly work with our clients on strategies to pass their wealth to future generations and to take care of their spouse.
-This can be as simple as ensuring beneficiaries are named correctly on investment accounts or as complex as developing trusts and tax-managed gifting strategies.
-In addition, our advisors are accustomed to working with families on sensitive medically-related topics like cognitive impairment (whether minor or severe) and can provide recommendations to keep your and your families assets protected.
+Our advisors regularly work with our clients on future wealth transfer strategies and advise on other family-related financial concerns.
+This may be as simple as double-checking beneficiary listings on investment accounts or as complex as developing trusts and tax-managed gifting strategies.
+In addition, our advisors often work with families on sensitive topics (like cognitive impairment).
+In these instances, our advisors can provide recommendations to keep your and your family’s assets protected.

 HOW DO I PREPARE FOR WEALTH TRANSFER TO MY HEIRS?

-Wealth transfer is about more than transitioning your assets to the next generation, but also includes continuing your legacy and avoiding damage to your families’ relationships with each other.
+Wealth transfer is about more than transitioning your assets to the next generation.
+It also includes discovering opportunities to continue your legacy while avoiding damage to family relationships.
 Protecting your assets and taking the necessary steps to provide a smooth transfer to your loved ones is critical to keeping your estate from getting tied up in the court system or causing a family feud.
 Taking inventory of your assets, checking that you have beneficiaries listed, and confirming your living will is up to date are a few of the initial steps we take to help you prepare for a smooth wealth transfer to your heirs.
-Additional steps may be required per your individual situation.
-When considering wealth transfer, we advise our clients to have open conversations with their families to ensure their legacy is continued as they planned.
+When considering wealth transfer, we advise our clients to have open conversations with their families to ensure their legacy continues as planned.

 HOW DO YOU HANDLE CHALLENGING FAMILY DYNAMICS AND FAMILY PRIVACY?

-Our advisors are well-trained on challenging dynamics related to personal finances.
-Our role in family wealth advising is that as a discussion facilitator and advisor.
-We are able to address financial concerns from a professional point-of-view, taking emotion out of the equation and leaving all judgement behind.
+Our advisors are well-trained on challenging dynamics related to personal and family wealth.
+As wealth advisors, our role in family wealth advising is that of a discussion facilitator and advisor.
+We are able to address financial concerns from a professional point-of-view.
+For instance, we can help take emotion out of the equation to leave all judgement behind.
 As a company on it’s second generation of family leadership, we understand the importance of family and have a developed a niche in helping families achieve their financial goals.

 WILL YOU DO TAX PREPARATION OR CREATE A FINANCIAL PLAN FOR MY CHILDREN?